 B2B Integration Best Practices

 Moreover, different applications do not support the built-in mechanisms to interact with each other, so they require technology to do so.
-But the problem with technologies is that they become obsolete very soon.
+However, the problem with technology is that it will become obsolete very soon.
 Modern technologies like APIs are evolving fast.
 So businesses must allow for integration between these modern designs of integrating applications.

 Cloud-based B2B integration solutions are gaining popularity.
 This is because cloud-based models are inexpensive compared to on-premise ones.
 This is true even while scaling because the multi-tenant architecture cloud applications support ensures true scalability and helps companies grow.
 So it’s the best choice companies can consider.